 Platelet-Rich Plasma (PRP) is a concentrated form of your own platelets obtained by processing your blood in a centrifuge.
 When an injury occurs, platelets naturally begin the healing process in your body.
 The platelets release signaling proteins that attract your body’s stem cells to the injured area.
 By injecting concentrated PRP into an area of concern, your body will recognize this site as a priority to heal it more quickly and thoroughly.

 Bone Marrow Concentrate (BMC)

-Bone Marrow Concentrate (BMC) is a procedure in which the physician removes your body’s own stem cells and concentrates them into a sample to inject into the injured area(s).
-The high concentration of stem cells works directly at the injury site to increase the healing potential.
+Treatments using Bone Marrow Concentrate (BMC) involve a procedure in which the physician removes your body’s own stem cells and concentrates them into a sample to inject into the injured area(s).
+The high concentration of cells at the injured site works to increase the healing potential.
 Watch more here.

 Conditions We Treat

 Regenerative orthopedic medicine may relieve both acute and chronic pain that many active adults experience in the knee, hip, wrist, elbow, shoulder, ankle and any other joint.
 A number of uncomfortable conditions can be treated, including (but not limited to):